ros-industrial/ros2_i_training/workshop/source/_source/control/03_Example.md

-# Example 3: Robots with Multiple Interfaces
+# Robots with Multiple Interfaces

 This example demonstrates how to implement a multi-interface robot hardware, taking care of the interfaces used.